calvespe/DL4H-Project/README.md

 Replace path with path to pkl when running

 ## Jung_modified
 This folder contains our additional experiment.
 It uses their base code with our additions of demographic and genetic features.
 Their input requires a pkl file.
-Code to create this pkl file from the raw cvs file is provided in this folder in Zeros_Data_Processing_Jung.ipynb.
+Code to create this pkl file from the raw csv file is provided in this folder in Zeros_Data_Processing_Jung.ipynb.
 ### Running files in this folder
 First file to be run is Zeros_Data_Processing_Jung.ipynb, which can be run through Juypter Notebooks.
 This will output a pkl file, which will be used as input to the model in the following command:
 python main.py --dataset='Zero' --data_path=PATH --kfold=5 --impute_weigh=0.1 --reg_weight=0.5 --label_weight=0.5 --gamma=5.0 --cognitive_score=True